What is Term Insurance?

 Here is a closer look at the essential term insurance terminologies that you need to be aware of.
 Let’s get started.

 This is the person to whom the death benefits guaranteed under the term insurance plan will be paid out to, in case the insured person passes away during the policy term.
-The nominee is legally entitled to receive the proceeds under the term insurance plan.
+The nominee is the person entitled to receive the proceeds under the term insurance plan.

 A claim is a formal request that is made to the insurance provider, for the payment of the benefits or dues as per the terms and conditions of the policy.
 A claim is generally raised once the insured incident has occurred.
 In the case of a term insurance plan, a claim is raised upon the demise of the insured person during the policy term.